top of page

 Therefore, the opportunity cost of the lecturer working with 'The Cheaper Designer' is $120,000.

-Think on that when you’re negotiating the almost free price/ "keeping your options opened".
+Think on this when you’re negotiating the almost free price/"keeping your options open".
 Your pocket might be heavier in the short term because of the cheaper option, but you're paying for it greatly somewhere else in the long run.

 bottom of page